HSF/hsf.github.io/organization/_posts/2019/2019-09-12-coordination.md

     what the licensing is for packaged experiment software.</span>
       - <span dir="ltr">To be checked but not necessarily a problem if only the binaries are distributed</span>
-      - <span dir="ltr">The people following this in the HepixWG are Michele Michelotto and Domenico Giordano.
+      - <span dir="ltr">The people following this in the HEPiX WG are Michele Michelotto and Domenico Giordano.
 Andrea will tell them to get in contact with Michel and Graeme (thanks to both for volunteering to help\!).</span>